Friday, January 13 2023

-In this industry, you will often hear the words “merchant services agents,” “Member Service Providers,” and “Independent Sales Organizations” used in a similar context, as if all three of these things are the same.
+In this industry, you will often hear the words “merchant sales agents,” “Member Service Providers,” and “Independent Sales Organizations” used in a similar context, as if all three of these things are the same.
 The truth is that these terms actually refer to distinct roles in the credit card processing business.
 If this seems confusing to you, don't worry; all of these terms will be explained in this article, as well as their relationships to the credit card associations.
 We will also go over how you might go about becoming a merchant services ISO or an MSP.

 After we've sorted all of that out, we'll go over what the advantages and disadvantages are of working in the industry as each of these roles.
 Getting an idea ahead of time of what each of these entails will hopefully save you from making a lot of mistakes early on in your business ventures.